Hikaru Utada: 2010–2015: Second return to Japan, Single Collection Vol. 2, Wild Life, and hiatus

 On November 16, 2012, Utada's YouTube account uploaded a video entitled "桜流し" ("Sakura Nagashi", meaning "Flowing Cherry Blossoms").
 The single was co-written with Paul Carter, and was digitally released on November 17, 2012.
 A DVD single was released a month later.
 "Sakura Nagashi" is the theme song from the animation movie Evangelion: 3.0 You Can (Not) Redo.
 In September 2012, the British EMI group was broken up and sold to various companies.
 On April 1, 2013, Utada's record company, EMI Music Japan, was absorbed into Universal Music Japan, became defunct as a company and was renamed to EMI Records Japan.
 Therefore, all of their further releases before switching to Sony Music Entertainment Japan would be through Universal Music Japan.
 On December 9, 2013, to celebrate the 15th anniversary of First Love, EMI Records released Utada: In the Flesh 2010 tour footage on iTunes and announced a re-release of First Love, including a special limited edition that contained the original album remastered, instrumentals from the original tracks, unreleased tracks and live footage from Utada's first live show, Luv Live.
 On December 8, 2014, Universal Music Japan released a tribute album entitled Utada Hikaru no Uta.
-The album features cover versions of Utada's back catalogue of songs by different popular artists such as AI, Ayumi Hamasaki, Peabo Bryson, Ringo Shiina, and more.
+The album features cover versions of Utada's back catalogue of songs by different popular artists such as AI, Ayumi Hamasaki, Peabo Bryson, Ringo Sheena, and more.
 On December 26, 2014, Universal Music Japan revealed through media outlet Weekly Bunshun that Utada only had one album left before the contract with the label ends, and that a comeback in the music industry was under discussion.